-10.1 You must not subcontract any of the funded activities without prior written consent from us.

-- (a) comply with any Conditions imposed by us on a consent to subcontract; and - (b) ensure that the subcontracted party does not further subcontract any functions; and - (c) remain accountable to us for the use of the MPTT Consortium Activities Fund Funding.
+- 10.1 You must not subcontract any of the funded activities without prior written approval: - (a) from us; and - (b) from the New Zealand Qualifications Authority (NZQA), where you are quality assured by NZQA. - 10.2 If we approve a subcontracting arrangement, you must: - (a) comply with any Conditions imposed by us on our approval to subcontract; and - (b) ensure that the subcontracted party does not further subcontract any functions; and - (c) remain accountable to us for the use of the MPTT Consortium Activities Funding.

-11. Repayment of MPTT Consortium Activities Fund Funding
+11. Repayment of MPTT Consortium Activities Funding

-- 11.1 If you receive MPTT Consortium Activities Fund Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-Funding as a debt due to the Crown that: - (a) is repayable on demand; and - (b) may be set-off against all or any Funding, or any sum of money payable by us to you. - 11.2 For the purposes of this Condition, any MPTT Consortium Activities Fund Funding that remains unspent at 31 December 2024 will be counted as an amount of Funding that is greater than it should have been.
+- 11.1 If you receive MPTT Consortium Activities Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-Funding as a debt due to the Crown that: - (a) is repayable on demand; and - (b) may be set-off against all or any Funding, or any sum of money payable by us to you. - 11.2 For the purposes of this Condition, any MPTT Consortium Activities Funding that remains unspent at 31 December 2025 will be counted as an amount of Funding that is greater than it should have been.